prometheus-operator/prometheus-operator/governance.md

 ### Maintainers Team

 Team member status may be given to those who have made ongoing contributions to the Prometheus Operator project for at least 3 months.
-This is usually in the form of code improvements and/or notable work on documentation, but organizing events or user support could also be taken into account.
+This is usually in the form of code improvements, pull-request reviews, issue triaging or notable work on documentation, but organizing events or user support could also be taken into account.

 New members may be proposed by any existing Maintainer by email to [prometheus-operator-team][team].
 It is highly desirable to reach consensus about acceptance of a new member.
 However, the proposal is ultimately voted on by a formal [supermajority vote](#supermajority-vote) of Team Maintainers.